 Leveraging key metrics from the original portfolio analysis, PortfolioStudio can quickly (within seconds and at the point of origination) calculate marginal return and risk statistics, including expected return (or credit earnings), Risk Contribution (RC), Sharpe Ratio, and incremental portfolio economic capital for new deals.
 Alternately, given RC for a deal, one can calculate the pricing required to meet or exceed portfolio Sharpe Ratio or any user-specified hurdle rate.
 Users can also calculate return/risk measures by substituting PortfolioStudio’s expected return (numerator) with a user-specified expected return, which should be a marginal measure, in order to remain consistent with Risk Contribution (denominator), which is marginal.

 Sections 2−6 describe how PortfolioStudio can be used to efficiently perform the five key steps to increasing portfolio return/risk.
 Section 7 describes additional PortfolioStudio functionality.

 PortfolioStudio’s what-if analysis application allows users to modify inputs, e.g. by scaling or shifting PDs, for certain or all segments in a portfolio and examine the impact on portfolio risk statistics.
 It provides a convenient way for users to perform sensitivity analysis without creating and loading new portfolios.

 PortfolioStudio’s Risk Dashboard provides an executive view of all relevant risk measures on one screen.
-Users can choose from pre-defined templates with ability to move, select, or remove items.
-Clicking any item on the Risk Dashboard launches detailed view or corresponding module, most of which have been described previously in this document.
+Users can choose from pre-defined templates with the ability to move, select, or remove items.
+Clicking any item on the Risk Dashboard launches a detailed view or corresponding module, most of which have been described previously in this document.

 PortfolioStudio’s spread-risk module allows for simultaneously modeling of credit risk and spread risk and facilitates spread-risk decomposition.